Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Scale decoupling and AC steady ends

 \subsection{The purely scale-normalised steady ODE system}

-The use of the polynomial reformulation~\eqref{eq:steady:poly} of the steady ODE system allowed us to identify and describe in detail one possible type of asymptotic behaviour of complete steady solitons: namely those solutions that belong to the \mbox{$2$-dimensional} local stable manifold of the hyperbolic fixed point of that system.
-The other fixed point of the system was the origin; however, since the origin was a totally degenerate fixed point its character was unclear.
-To analyse the behaviour of steady solitons for which $F$ is asymptotic to the origin it is convenient to use (yet) another reformulation of the steady ODE system.

-To this end we return to the scale-normalised ODE system~\eqref{eq:SU3:normal} and observe that in the steady case, after a suitable reparametrisation of $t$, the equations for $\sif_i'$ and $\sit_i'$ can be rewritten entirely in terms of the scale-invariant variables $\sif_i$ and $\sit_i$, \ie with no appearance of the scale-factor $g$.
+In this subsection we observe that in the steady case, after a suitable reparametrisation of $t$, the equations for $\sif_i'$ and $\sit_i'$ can be rewritten entirely in terms of the scale-invariant variables $\sif_i$ and $\sit_i$, \ie with no appearance of the scale-factor~$g$.
 More specifically, using the fact that when $\lambda=0$ the terms on the right-hand side of the ODE system~\eqref{eq:SU3:normal} involving the scale-factor $g$ vanish, the ODE system reduces to

 where $\dot{}$ denotes differentiation with respect to a new variable $s$ defined (up to a constant) by